MylesThomas/mylescgthomaspy/instructions.md

 - You will be asked to enter your credentials for the site ie. an API token that you can get/add from [here](https://test.pypi.org/manage/account/)
     - To log into test.pypi.org, authenticate using the Google Authenticator app on your phone
     - I created a token called `global_token` with Scope for my entire account

-        - Optional: Adding a .pypirc file
+Optional: Adding a .pypirc file
-            - Navigate to your user profile: %USERPROFILE%
+- Navigate to your user profile in the file explorer: %USERPROFILE%
-            - Create a file named .pypirc, copy/paste contents from TestPyPI, Save As no extension (so that .txt does not get added by your text editor)
+- Create a file named .pypirc -> copy/paste contents from TestPyPI -> Save As no extension (so that .txt does not get added by your text editor)

 In the root folder: (Make sure you are not using the test environment)